 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with excellent concrete code examples covering a wide range of Python typing patterns.
-Its main weaknesses are moderate verbosity from explanatory comments Claude doesn't need, and the lack of an integrated validation/type-checking workflow that ties the ty tool back into the development process.
-The content would benefit from trimming rationale sentences and splitting detailed patterns into referenced sub-files.
+This is a solid, actionable skill with excellent executable code examples covering Python type-first development patterns.
+Its main weaknesses are moderate verbosity (explanatory comments Claude doesn't need) and a monolithic structure that could benefit from splitting detailed patterns into referenced files.
+The workflow could be strengthened with explicit validation checkpoints like running a type checker after changes.

 Suggestions